[Update — It’s all passed and signed as of 5/16/2018… see below, the bill was initially VETOED it in an unrelated political tiff]

 Late in this legislative season (53 2nd regular), an ebike bill has once again surfaced from Rep Worsley; this time as a “striker” in the former dark sky lighting special plates bill HB2266.

-The bill is suddenly, as is always the case I guess with strikers, being heard, scheduled for 3/20/2018 in the house Continue reading Ebike bill rides again
+The bill is suddenly, as is always the case I guess with strikers, being heard, scheduled for 3/20/2018 in the senate where it passed unanimously… Continue reading Ebike bill rides again

 Electric bikes fall under the category of what Arizona calls a Motorized Bicycle at the state level.
 There are a number of gotchas involved, which have been copiously documented on these pages, e.g. start here.
 The main gotcha is illustrated below about unwittingly needing a drivers license, insurance and registration.